mattixpet/python-bach_machine/README.md

 * This is an unfinished project of mine.
 * The idea was to make a program which could generate chords in progressions similar to Bach's chorales (usage possibilities are e.g. composition).
 * Capabilities so far:
-  * Can make chords in the same key, given a seed chord and given a final cadence.
+  * Can make random chords in the same key, given a seed chord and given a final cadence.
   * Writes this to a MIDI file.
 * Capabilities missing:
   * Modulation.